Nelson Velazquez Preview, Player Props: Royals vs. Red Sox

-On Saturday, Nelson Velazquez (.222 on-base percentage in past 10 games, 64 points below season-long percentage) and the Kansas City Royals play the Boston Red Sox, whose starting pitcher will be Tanner Houck.
-First pitch is at 7:10 PM ET.
+Nelson Velazquez, with a slugging percentage of .471 in his past 10 games -- including two home runs -- will be in action for the Kansas City Royals versus the Boston Red Sox, with Chris Sale on the mound, September 3 at 2:10 PM ET.

-He collected two extra-base hits in his most recent appearance (2-for-5 with a double, a home run and two RBI) against the Red Sox.
+In his last appearance, he racked up two hits (going 2-for-4 with a double and two RBI) against the Red Sox.

 Nelson Velazquez Game Info & Props vs. the Red Sox